-- ✓ Delivering small group intervention including Rapid Phonics
+- ✓ Delivering small group intervention including same day phonics catch up.

 - Liaising with parents, meeting and greeting specific pupils at the start of the day/end of the day.

 - ✓ Supporting learning in class

-- Lunchtime supervision
+- ✓ Lunchtime supervision

 - Running clubs

 - ✓ Adaptations to equipment and resources

 - ✓ Supporting individual children or groups in class